cany7/LumiCite/README.md

 # LumiCite

-LumiCite is an end-to-end multimodal RAG system for academic paper PDFs.
-It parses **main text, figures, and tables** into a unified searchable corpus, then combines **hybrid retrieval, reranking, and citation-aware answer generation** to support accurate evidence retrieval, strong recall, and reliable answer synthesis for academic use cases.
+LumiCite is an end-to-end, multimodal RAG system designed for academic research.
+It unifies **main text, images, and tables** from academic papers into a searchable corpus, combining **hybrid retrieval, reranking, and citation-aware answering** to provide accurate evidence retrieval, high recall, and reliable answer generation for academic applications.

 ## Highlights

-- **Multimodal Evidence Modeling:** Parses main text, figures, and tables from papers into unified searchable evidence, addressing the issue where text-only RAG misses information and pure image embeddings fail to capture deep structural details like comparisons and trends.
+- **Multimodal Evidence Modeling:** Converts main text, images, and tables into unified searchable evidence, addressing information loss in text-only RAG and the inability of pure image embeddings to capture deep structural details like comparisons, trends, and relationships.
-- **Hybrid Retrieval Mechanism:** Combines `FAISS` vector index with `BM25` sparse index to support both semantic recall and exact keyword/metric matching, covering complex academic retrieval scenarios.
+- **Hybrid Retrieval Mechanism:** Combines `FAISS` vector indexing with `BM25` sparse indexing to balance semantic recall with keyword matching, covering both semantic search and exact matching for key terms or metrics in academic scenarios.
-- **Query Explanation Enhanced Retrieval:** Applies query explanation/expansion before retrieval to handle implicit conditions, unit conversions, and missing baselines, improving recall for complex academic questions.
+- **Query Explanation Enhanced Retrieval:** Performs query explanation and expansion before retrieval to handle implicit conditions, key value conversions, and missing baselines, improving recall for complex academic questions.
-- **Dual-Path Retrieval and Reranking Optimization:** Uses dual-path retrieval with `RRF` fusion, followed by cross-encoder reranking to improve precision and reduce noise from semantically similar or dense text.
+- **Dual-Path Retrieval and Reranking Optimization:** Uses dual-path retrieval and `RRF` fusion, followed by cross-encoder reranking to improve precision and reduce noise caused by semantically similar or dense text features.
-- **Multi-Interface Support:** Provides both CLI and HTTP API interfaces to support local usage and service-oriented deployment strategies.
+- **Multi-Interface Support:** Provides both CLI and HTTP API interfaces to adapt to different application scenarios, supporting local usage and cloud-based service deployment.
-- **Switchable LLM Backend:** Supports standard LLM APIs and can switch to a containerized `ollama` local backend, suitable for restricted environments like offline or internal networks.
+- **Switchable LLM Backend:** Supports standard LLM APIs and can switch to a containerized `ollama` local backend to adapt to restricted deployment environments such as offline or internal networks.
-- **Multiple Input Source Support:** Supports three input sources: `local_dir`, `url_csv`, and `url_list`, covering local PDF ingestion and batch URL import.
+- **Multi-Input Source Support:** Supports three input sources: `local_dir`, `url_csv`, and `url_list`, adapting to different scenarios for local PDF ingestion and batch URL import.

 ## System Architecture Overview